MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/07/devtools.md

 <!-- Title: New look for buttons and menus in Microsoft Edge DevTools -->
 <!-- Subtitle: DevTools has adopted Fluent UI, giving it a more modern look that better aligns with the rest of the Microsoft Edge browser. -->

-Microsoft Edge DevTools has adopted [Fluent UI](https://developer.microsoft.com/en-us/fluentui#/), giving buttons and menus a more modern look that better aligns with the rest of the Microsoft Edge browser.
+Microsoft Edge DevTools has adopted [Fluent UI][FluentUI], giving buttons and menus a more modern look that better aligns with the rest of the Microsoft Edge browser.

 :::image type="complex" source="../../media/2021/07/fluent-ui.msft.png" alt-text="DevTools implemented with Fluent UI design" lightbox="../../media/2021/07/fluent-ui.msft.png":::
    DevTools implemented with Fluent UI design